Egbaiyelo/Browser-data-extensions/README.md

 ## Future updates
 - Open to more browsers
 - Bookmark folder breakdown
-- Tab grouping insights -> (each group and number of tabs, age)
+- Tab grouping insights -> (each group and number of tabs) ?
 - Fix colouring

 ## Reasoning
-The extension is an effort to force myself to understand chrome apis and cross browser functionality by using other contexts.
+The extension is an effort to understand chrome apis and cross browser functionality by using other contexts.

 I also wish to maybe publish it and get a little manageable application on the market to watch it and handle its real-world management and testing.